LYNCH·LLP

 Questions about Examiner Evral E Bodden

-• What is Examiner Bodden's overall allowance rate?
+• What is Evral E Bodden's overall allowance rate?

 • How many art units does this examiner cover?

-Yes.
-The examiner's allowance rate ranges from 39% to 91% across the three art units, reflecting variation in outcomes by art unit.
+The allowance rate ranges from 39% to 91% across these art units, reflecting variation in disposal outcomes by art-unit assignment.

 ◈ RESPONDING TO AN OFFICE ACTION